 Viktor Láznička was born in Pardubice, Czech Republic, in 1988.
 He became a GM in 2006.

-Rating His standard rating as of 1 May 2013 was 2679 making him the Czech number 2 and world number 66.
-He has no rapid rating as yet, but his blitz rating is 2704 (world #34).
+His standard rating as of 1 October 2013 was 2666 making him the Czech #2 and world #81.
+He has no rapid rating as yet, but his blitz rating is 2704.

 Wikipedia article: Viktor Láznička